Influence of single observations on the choice of the penalty parameter in ridge regression: Introduction

-For ease of computation and explanation, in this paper we focus on the tuning parameter of ridge regression, but in principle our approach works for any regularized regression technique.
-In particular, we investigate how the choice of the tuning parameter evolves when the weight assigned to a specific observation is perturbed.
-This allows us to have a better grasp of the overall influence of this observation, not limited to the dichotomy presence/absence.
-In other words, our novel approach belongs to the tradition of differentiation methods, in contrast to deletion and geometric methods \citep[see][for a discussion on the three approaches]{RajaratnamAl2019}.
-We propose to visualize the observation's influence through a curve, and study its slope at the point in which all observations are equally weighted.
+In contrast to the aforementioned work of \cite{ShiWang1999}, we consider a procedure based on cross-validation.
+In particular, we exploit the leave-one-out cross-validation, that allows us to easily investigate the particular influence of a single observation.
+Our procedure, nevertheless, can be used regardless of the method used to select the tuning parameter itself.
+In this paper we focus on the tuning parameter of ridge regression, but in principle our approach works for any regularized regression technique (see Section \ref{sect:discussion} for more details).
+Following the tradition of differentiation methods \citep{BelsleyAl1980}, we investigate how the choice of the tuning parameter evolves when the weight assigned to a specific observation is perturbed.
+This allows us to have a better grasp of the overall influence of this observation, not limited to the dichotomy presence/absence typical of deletion approaches \citep[see][for a discussion on differentiation and deletion methods]{BelsleyAl1980, RajaratnamAl2019}.
+We propose to visualize the observation's influence through a curve and study its behavior to characterize its effect on the choice of the tuning parameter.
+Using graphical tools to investigate the influence of observations was, for instance, utilized by \citet{genton2010visualizing} for dependent data from time series analysis and spatial statistics.

+Other recent work studying the influence of observations in a high-dimensional setting, include \citet{yatracos2022residual}, who introduce the Residual's influence index (RINFIN) depending on partial derivatives of the regression coefficients' influence functions, and \citet{barry2022asymmetric}, using the concept of expectiles to develop an influence measure based on the asymmetric marginal correlation.

 The paper is organized as follows: in Section \ref{sect:ridge} we briefly review ridge regression and the cross-validation approach for finding its tuning parameter.
 The influence of a single observation in this procedure is studied analytically in Section \ref{sec:InfluentialMethodology} and via simulation in Section \ref{sect:simulations}.
 Illustrative examples using real data, both in a low- and a high-dimensional setting, are shown in Section \ref{sect:realData}.
 A final discussion in Section \ref{sect:discussion} completes the paper.